Backblaze

 Backblaze, Inc. is an American cloud storage and data backup company based in San Mateo, California.
-Founded in 2007 by Gleb Budman, Billy Ng, Nilay Patel, Brian Wilson, Tim Nufire, Damon Uyeda, and Casey Jones, its two main products are their B2 Cloud Storage and Computer Backup services, targeted at both business and personal markets.
+It was founded in 2007 by Gleb Budman and others.
+Its two main products are their B2 Cloud Storage and Computer Backup services, targeted at both business and personal markets.

 History

 Backblaze was established in 2007 in San Mateo, California.
-In 2008, the company released online backup services to support PCs running Apple's macOS and Microsoft Windows.
+In 2008, the company released online backup services to support PCs running Apple's macOS and Microsoft's Windows.

 In October 2021, Backblaze filed to go public on the Nasdaq under the symbol BLZE.
 In November, the company launched its public IPO.

 Backblaze and Catalogic, a data protection vendor, announced their partnership in March 2022.

+Since 2013, Backblaze has reported quarterly reliability statistics for its data center hard drives, showing annual failure rates for each model.

 Products

-Cloud backup

 Backblaze's first product was its computer backup, offering users to back up their computer data continuously and automatically with a monthly subscription service.
-The service makes use of AES encryption for security, and uses data compression and bandwidth optimization to reduce upload and download times.
-Files that need to be restored can be delivered in the form of a digital download or on an external hard drive.
-File versioning and history is available with a 30-day cap or an additional cost per month.

-Backblaze B2 Cloud Storage

 In September 2015, Backblaze launched a new product, B2 Cloud Storage.
 Being an infrastructure as a service (IaaS), it is targeted at software integration for different kinds of businesses.
-It directly competes with similar services, such as Amazon S3, Microsoft Azure and Google Cloud.
-In April 2018, Backblaze announced cloud computing partnerships that directly connect Backblaze's data centers with its partners, Packet and ServerCentral.

 In May 2020, Backblaze released an Amazon S3-compatible API, allowing customers to use existing tools and applications with B2 Cloud Storage without rewriting them.
-In May 2022, Backblaze released its cloud replication services, which allow customers to back up and store data in a location that is geographically separate from the data’s primary location.
+In May 2022, Backblaze released its cloud replication services, which allow customers to back up and store data in a location that is geographically separate from the data's primary location.

 Technology

 Data centers

-Backblaze has five data centers; four in the United States and one Europe.
-Two U.S. data centers are in Northern California near Sacramento, one is in Phoenix, Arizona, and in December 2022, Backblaze took residence in the CoreSite data center in Reston, Virginia.
+Backblaze has six data centers; four in the United States, one in Canada and one in Europe.
+Two U.S. data centers are in Northern California, near Sacramento, one is in Phoenix, Arizona, and in December 2022, Backblaze took residence in the CoreSite data center in Reston, Virginia.
 Backblaze's data center in the European Union is located in Amsterdam, Netherlands.
 In September 2022, Backblaze contracted 1MW of capacity at Nautilus's floating data center in Stockton, California.

-Redundancy

-In order to increase redundancy, data uploaded onto Backblaze's data center is sharded into 17 data pieces and three parity shards for each file.
-Parity shard bits are computed by the Reed–Solomon error correction algorithm.
-The shards are stored in 20 different drives, each in a separate cabinet to increase resilience to a power loss to an entire cabinet, or other physically based issue.
-Backblaze states that its 'Vault' architecture is designed with 99.999999999% annual durability.
+Backblaze's newest data center is in Toronto, Canada.